Cloud Services and Environmental Sustainability - Part 2: Measuring the Environmental Impact of IT Workloads

 In the first post of my 4 part-blog series about the cloud’s role in “green IT,” I talked about the importance of developing a sustainability plan for your IT workloads.
 As mentioned in that post, technology represents nearly 2% of the 38 billion tons of carbon emissions.
 To get a better understanding of how IT is contributing to this global problem, we can begin measuring the carbon footprint.
-And the best way to do that with the cloud is by using built-in, cloud-native tools from Google Cloud, Microsoft Azure and AWS.
+And the best way to do that with the cloud is by using built-in, cloud-native tools from your public cloud provider.

-Google Cloud Platform (GCP) has a free service for monitoring CO2 emission called Carbon Footprint.
+If you have workloads in Google Cloud Platform, then check out GCP’s free service for monitoring CO2 emission called Carbon Footprint.
 It’s located in the console, and data can also be exported for use with other tools.

-Open-source tools like the Cloud Carbon Footprint have the advantage of being cloud neutral.
+Lastly, if you prefer open-source tools, then the Cloud Carbon Footprint has the advantage of being cloud neutral.

 While these tools are easy to use, it’s valuable to understand how the findings are calculated.
 CloudCarbonFootprint.org provides a detailed explanation.
 Following is its summary of the formula used to calculate emissions.

 Here’s an easy-to-understand definition list for the Cloud Carbon Footprint equation:

 - Cloud Service Provider Usage – The amount of time that cloud resources are used (compute, storage, networking).
 Data can be obtained from billing reports or usage APIs (Application Programming Interfaces), such as Amazon CloudWatch and AWS Cost Explorer.

 - Cloud Energy Conversion Factors – Represents energy consumed by cloud resources.
 Factors are different for each type of resource, such as Amazon Elastic Compute Cloud (Amazon EC2), AWS Lambda, and storage.
 The unit for this variable in the equation is Watt.